globus-labs/mof-generation-at-scale/README.md

 ## Running MOFA

-The `run_serial_workflow.py` script defines a workflow using MOFA.
+The `run_parallel_workflow.py` script defines an HPC workflow using MOFA.

-Set up the required input files by running `0_assemble-inputs.ipynb` in `input_files/zn-paddle-pillar`.
+First, Set up the required input files by running `0_assemble-inputs.ipynb` in `input_files/zn-paddle-pillar`.

-Then invoke the workflow by running `example-run.sh`
+The run scripts available in the root directory include input argument configurations appropriate for different systems at different scales.
+For example, `run-polaris-test.sh` is configured for a short run on Polaris using a small number of nodes.

-The code will produce a run directory in `run` named using the start time and a hash of the run parameters.
+Each run will produce a run directory in `run` named using the start time and a hash of the run parameters.

 The run directory contains the following files: